Loop3D/loopy-conda/README.md

-# Loopy
+# looPy

-Package wrapper for the complete loop programmatic workflow.
+Wrapper package for the complete loop workflow.